AlextheYounga/ai-course-creator/storage/prompts/core/system/interactives/multipleChoice.md

 <!-- End Example True/False Multiple Choice Shortcode -->

 Shortcode Rules:
-- A multiple choice element should never have more than one correct answer.
+- A [multipleChoice] element should never have more than one correct answer.
+- Every [multipleChoice] shortcode must contain a [question] block.
+- The [question] should contain few to no special characters.
+For example, a code block should not exist within the question.
+- The [description] block should be used to give further context to the question if necessary.
+For example, if the question pertains to a code block, the code block should go in this shortcode.
 - Each [multipleChoice] block should be given a "difficulty" attribute based on how difficult the problem should be to solve, which can either be "easy", "intermediate", or "advanced"